 Perhaps one of the pinnacles of Scotland’s wild, untamed landscape lies in the far north of the highlands.
-Dunnet Head is a located along Scotland's North Coast 500, set against dramatic and sweeping cliffs.
+Dunnet Head is a located along Scotland's North Coast 500, set against dramatic and sweeping cliffs of the Atlantic Ocean.

 Dunnet Head – The Scottish Highlands

-Situated above steep cliffs, some towering almost 90 meters above sea level, the site makes for an excellent photo opportunity.
+Situated above steep cliffs, some towering almost 90 meters (270 feet) above sea level, the site makes for an excellent photo opportunity.

 Birdwatching at Dunnet Head

 On clear days, the site offers brilliant views of the Orkney Islands some 15 kilometers away.

 It is also a fantastic spot for birdwatching—seabirds of all kinds including shearwaters, guillemots, kittiwakes, and puffins can usually be spotted.

 The Royal Society for the Protection of Birds (RSPB) even conducts annual seabird monitoring as part of a national survey to support the well-being of these animals.

 Apart from stunning natural views, Dunnet Head also boasts an old WWII-era lighthouse that can be viewed, along with its surrounding bunkers.